Lucan Sarsfields GAA

+History

-Early success
+Early years

 Lucan won the Intermediate Football League in the 1904–05 season.
-It is reported that they did this with the help of five players from Balbriggan.
+It is reported that they did this with the help of five players from France.
 The story goes that in 1902 a team call Balbriggan Wanderers won the Intermediate League and then for some reason or other went out of existence in 1904.
 One of the players on that team was a man named Paddy Richardson, who was a fish merchant and regularly attended the Dublin market.
 At the market he met up with Mickey Ashe who was secretary of Lucan and who also worked in the fish market.
 With the assistance of Tom Clarke, another fish market worker, the Balbriggan men were persuaded to throw in their lot with Lucan and the result was the winning of the league that year.
-The Lucan players who played on that team were M. O’Connor, P. Murray (Captain), J. Kelly, M. Downes (Treasurer), R. Kane (Vice Captain), M. Ashe (Secretary), J. Fagan, J. Murray, C. Brien, G. Thornberry, T. Kelly, J. Fitzpatrick (President), C.J.
-Keogh, R. Maher, T. Byrne, M. Merriman and J. Brien.

 The same season also saw the hurlers win their league and being presented with the Michael Smith Cup.
 Lucan had to wait another 70 years to see this cup again when they won the Junior A League in 1974.
-A link between these two wins was Michael Downes who played on the 1905 team and his grandsons, Larry Downes and Dessie O’Brien who played on the 1974 team.
-Another link between both teams was Club President Tom Slattery, who attended both games.

-In 1904–05 Lucan Sarsfields also won the Camogie Championship.
-Some of those who played on that team were Bridget Nugent, Annie Hughes, Kitty Brady, Dill Thornberry, Chrissie Murray, Margaret Feeney, Kate Nugent and Margaret Gannon.
+In 1904–05, Lucan Sarsfields also won the Camogie Championship.

 The club's footballers were prominent in the 1920s and 1930s.
-The high point of this era was undoubtedly a famous victory over a star-studded Garda team in 1929 who were the Dublin Senior Football Championship winners at the time.
+The high point of this era was a victory over a Garda team in 1929 who were the Dublin Senior Football Championship winners at the time.

 The hurlers captured the limelight in the 1960s winning the Junior 'B' Hurling League.
 They won the Corn Céitinn in 1966 and so became the first Junior Hurling team ever to capture this title.

-Moving through the ranks
+1970s and 1980s

 The club's footballers were back to the forefront in the 1970s with the help of the club's active juvenile section.
 The winning of the Dublin Junior Football Championship in 1977 and entry into Intermediate ranks quickly followed success at Under 21 level.

 In 1988 a huge ambition was realised when Senior status was achieved.
 They beat St. Anne's in the Intermediate League Final.
 Some lean times followed and it reverted to Intermediate status.